 STEP 8

-How to Store Mochi Ice Cream
+How to Store Banana Chocolate Mochi

 Final Tips

-- When making the mochi skin, use a solid metal spoon (wooden spoons might break!) to stir the cooked mochi mixture so that the cooked and uncooked parts are evenly mixed
+- When making the mochi use a solid metal spoon (wooden spoons might break!) to stir the cooked mochi mixture so that the cooked and uncooked parts are evenly mixed

 - Use a microwave-safe bowl, preferably glass like pyrex

-Banana Chocolate Mochi Ice Cream
+Banana Chocolate Mochi WIth Fresh Banana Filling

 Ingredients